Scholarships Available

 - Financial need

-One, non-renewable award to a White Cloud High School graduating senior.
+To be awarded to a White Cloud High School graduating senior

 - Must attend an accredited four-year college or university